zinefer/slack-pokemon/README.md

 Currently the battle system is a tiny fraction of Pokemon's actual battle system.
 It supports:

 - one battle between a user and an NPC
-- one pokemon per player (of any currently existing pokemon from Bulbasaur to Zygarde.
+- up to 6 pokemon per player (of any currently existing pokemon from Bulbasaur to Zygarde.
 No Volcanion, Diancie, or Hoopa.)
 - moves with appropriate power and type effectiveness (moves can be Super Effective or Not Effective, etc.)
+- taking stats into account when calculating damage (including accuracy and critical hits)
+- multiple concurrent battles

 It currently does not support:

-- taking stats into account when calculating damage (including accuracy and critical hits)
 - levels, or stats based on levels (including EVs and IVs)
 - ANY non-damaging moves
 - secondary effects of damaging moves (status, buffs/debuffs, multi-hits)
 - items and abilities
-- multiple concurrent battles
 - player vs player battles

-###Developing New Features: PJScrape and Supplementary JSON

-If you wish to develop new features for this, you will likely run into a situation in which PokeAPI's data isn't sufficient.
-This happened to me with move types.
-I ended up scraping the data with [PJScrape](http://nrabinowitz.github.io/pjscrape/) from an external website.
-The folder `supplemental_json` contains both the scraped data in JSON format as well as the config file passed to PJScrape in order to generate the data.

-If you end up needing to scrape a page for supplemental data, please take a look at that folder.

-##Contact

-Feel free to message me on Twitter, [@RobertVinluan](http://twitter.com/robertvinluan).
-For now I'm making small updates but not adding features.
-If you would like to add a feature please submit a pull request.
-I promise I'll look at it (and probably approve it)!
+###Data Feeds

+The data is currently being pulled from pokeapi.com as well as some extra data that was scrapped and stored in local JSON files.
+These are being replaced by a local datastore.